maxhebditch/batchgit/README.md

         $ batchgit -pushonly
         $ batchgit -po

-Script will only push rather than pull then push
+Script will only push rather than pull then push.

 ###git commits